 Your initial user password is issued by the system administrator, or as local policy dictates.
-The default password for accounts Administrator and Admin is admin, case sensitive.
+The default password for the Administrator and Admin accounts is admin (case sensitive).
 The passwords must be changed soon after the installation.

 Password and password format policies should be adopted and enforced to prevent unauthorized system access.
-This is especially important if remote access (AutoPilot M6 Web Server) is to be authorized.